 Other income from assets such as income originated and collected abroad and interest on savings in a savings account should be declared.
-In case of savings accounts the first €1,550 in interest on savings per spouse is exempt from taxation altogether.
+In case of savings accounts the first €1,630 in interest on savings per spouse is exempt from taxation altogether.
 Because with the EUROMOD data it is not possible for investment income to distinguish whether it comes from abroad or not, whether it originates from interest on savings account or not, these details are not simulated.
 Hence, all investment income is treated in the same way and taxed at an average rate of 15%.

-2.8 Real estate taxes
+2.8 Real estate taxes (tinprtahm\s)

-Real estate taxes are implemented as part of personal income tax, but switched off because the EUROMOD database does not contain data on cadastral income.
+Real estate taxes are implemented as part of personal income tax, and are switched on since the current policy system (2007-2008) because the EUROMOD database contains data on cadastral income as of SILC2008.